7 Characteristics of Revolutionary Mobile App Ideas

 – Mark Zuckerberg”

-Long term businesses do not create products; they create value for their customers.
+Long-term businesses do not create products; they create value for their customers.
 They spend time and resources on making some aspect of their customer’s lives better.

 Mobile game companies can make a lot of money by creating addictive apps.
-Their gamified rewards keep you playing for hoursー just so you can unlock the next arbitrary feature or skin.
+Their gamified rewards keep you playing for hoursー so that you can unlock the next arbitrary feature or skin.
 This gamification doesn’t create real value, only the illusion of value.
 Illusory value is not a sustainable business model.
 It will not be long before people get bored and move on to another game or app.

 How long do you keep a game on your phone for before you delete it to make space for a different one?
 Ten levels?
 A couple of weeks?
 Eventually, you realize there is no actual benefit to your life that comes from the game, and you move on to something else.
 No business can survive long-term if they do not make a real world part of their user’s life better.